lupus-magnus/lupus-magnus/README.md

     - [x] Participating in NLWs for React, React Native and NodeJs.
     - [ ] Understanding more about databases, where to host them and infrastructure.
     - [x] Developing more elaborated C++ code for robotics and IoT.
-- 🤝 I'm looking forward to colaborate with other devs in side projects.
-- 🤪 Fun fact: Lupus Magnus comes from "magna lupus dei", which I thought meant "The Great Wolf God" when I was younger.

 <br>